 Fiscal Year: Any twelve-month period for which annual records are kept .
 The fiscal year as defined by Dartmouth College is July 1 through June 30.
 The Federal fiscal year is October 1 through September 30.

-Foreign Travel: Foreign travel includes travel outside of the United States and its territories and possessions (Guam, American Samoa, Puerto Rico, the Virgin Islands, and the Canal Zone) and Canada.
+Foreign Travel: Foreign travel includes travel outside of the United States and its territories and possessions (Guam, American Samoa, Puerto Rico, the Virgin Islands, and the Canal Zone).
+Per college policy, travel to Canada is considered Foreign Travel.

 Formal Proposal: Any proposal submitted by a college employee to an outside entity that may directly lead to an award.
 The majority of formal proposals require an institutional endorsement by an official authorized to commit college resources.